leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

 - How do you think about influencer led education content?
   - we'll continue to see celebrity educators grow
   - real world educators are already leveraging those types of videos in their in person classes
-  - it's like tik tok meets udemy.
-I think it's the responsibility of major players to certify that this is where you can learn something
+  - it's like tik tok meets udemy \[7\]
+  - I think it's the responsibility of major players to certify that this is where you can learn something

 *LL - live streaming teaching is already a thing in China, where top teachers can supposedly [earn up to $3mm USD yearly.](https://www.chinadaily.com.cn/china/2017-01/11/content_27920747.htm "China") Given it's an influencer based market, there's probably a long tail of educators barely making anything*